-The General Service Conference limited individual contributions to R30 000 per year.
-Furthermore, the General Service Conference 2012 limited one time bequests to an amount of R150 000.00 (One Hundred and Fifty Thousand Rand).
-These amounts to be adjusted annually by the official CPI rate.
-All bequests to Areas should be considered as normal income, and be shared 70% / 30% between Area and GSO.
+The General Service Conference limited individual contributions to R31 380 per year.
+Furthermore, the General Service Conference 2012 limited one-time bequests to an amount of R156 900.00 These amounts are adjusted annually by the official CPI rate.
+All bequests to Areas should be considered as normal income and be shared 70% / 30% between Area and GSO.